Paymo Logo

 1. Create a general plan.
 Define how the project planning process will be executed and how you will measure and control the results of each task.

-Be prepared to answer your team’s questions and address possible concerns they might have.
-It is fundamental that you actively listen to all of your employees’ ideas and that you integrate their knowledge into the development of your project.
+Be prepared to answer your team’s questions and address possible concerns.
+You must actively listen to all of your employees’ ideas and integrate their knowledge into the development of your project.
 Hence, go one step forward and allow your team to contribute to your project’s plan.

-It’s also the time for you to decide when a task is considered completed and when is the right time to move on to the next task or more advanced projects.
+It’s also time to decide when a task is considered completed and when is the right time to move on to the next task or more advanced projects.

-Additionally, you can set some goals related to the benefits of the project on your company’s development and future projects.
+Additionally, you can set some goals related to the project’s benefits on your company’s development and future projects.

-If your team is missing a key person, you can always look to hire an expert that will match your project’s needs.
-Make sure that they can play well within a team since it is crucial for your members to communicate effectively and balance their skills.
+If your team is missing a key person, you can always hire an expert to match your project’s needs.
+Ensure they can play well within a team since your members must communicate effectively and balance their skills.
 Alternatively, you can train existing members to perform the tasks required for a particular project.

 3. Decide on a communications plan.
 Choose one or more predefined methods through which your team will communicate with each other and your client or sponsor.

-Effective communication is key to ensuring that you won’t have to fix any faults or errors and that the final version of your project will be successful.
-Try to learn more about what kind of information your clients will require on a daily basis, how you can deliver it to them, and what their quality standards are.
+Effective communication is critical to ensuring that you won’t have to fix any faults or errors and that the final version of your project will be successful.
+Try to learn more about what kind of information your clients will require daily, how you can deliver it to them, and what their quality standards are.

 4. Take a closer look at risks.
 Based on your research, you can discuss with your team how to manage each risk or obstacle that might delay your project.
 You can resort to the help of your experienced staff for more advice and tips on risk avoidance.
 Starting from fictional scenarios, find ways to prevent risks and fix the damage they make.
 Discover what you can control and what is best to be avoided.

 5. Create a financial plan.
 The budget you set at the beginning will be used during the project development life cycle as a whole.
-All the funds you require need to be approved, so make sure that the budget you’ll use is justified.
-Divide your costs by taking into consideration how you’ll be able to allocate your funds to your team.
+All the funds you require need to be approved, so ensure your budget is justified.
+Divide your costs by considering how you’ll be able to allocate your funds to your team.
 You must prioritize the area in which you want to spend more money.
-For this, you must think about your project’s main goal and how each part of the project will influence it.
-Some areas you can think of include product development, design, testing, marketing, management, human resources, etc. Your budget can either be pre-set or determined as the project is being developed.
+You must consider your project’s main goal and how each part will influence it.
+Some areas you can think of include product development, design, testing, marketing, management, human resources, etc. Your budget can either be pre-set or determined as the project develops.

 6. Create a resource plan.
 Decide upon the tools and the number of other resources that you’ll need to complete each task.
-Think about using project management software, Gantt Charts, graphs, Kanban boards, milestone charts, photo editing software, and tools to track HR duties such as salaries or vacation days.
+Use project management software, Gantt Charts, graphs, Kanban boards, milestone charts, photo editing software, and tools to track HR duties such as salaries or vacation days.

-There are many resources available right now, so even if your budget is limited, you’ll always be able to find a cheap or free version of a tool.
+Many resources are available right now, so even if your budget is limited, you’ll always be able to find a cheap or free version of a tool.
 However, you should also consider the quality that you want these tools and solutions to bring to your work.
 Think about using software to replace a role you’re missing in your team.

-Use a Gantt Chart drawing software for planning timelines and daily hourly budgets against them or any other type of time tracking software that suits your project’s needs.
-Before stopping on a final schedule version, talk to your team to find out how much time each member will need to complete their tasks.
+Use Gantt Chart drawing software for planning timelines and daily hourly budgets against them or any other type of time-tracking software that suits your project’s needs.
+Before stopping on a final schedule version, talk to your team to determine how much time each member will need to complete their tasks.
 It’s not limited just to projects.
-Needless to say, you need a time tracker—and invoicing software—if you’re paid hourly, e.g., lawyers, accountants, consultants, creatives, etc.
+You need a time tracker—and invoicing software—if you’re paid hourly, e.g., lawyers, accountants, consultants, creatives, etc.

 Are you looking to plan a project digitally?
 Read our guide on using project planning software.